ansible/awx/docs/docsite/rst/administration/management_jobs.rst

    single: removing old data

-**Management Jobs** assist in the cleaning of old data from the controller, including system tracking information, tokens, job histories, and activity streams.
+**Management Jobs** assist in the cleaning of old data from AWX, including system tracking information, tokens, job histories, and activity streams.
 You can use this if you have specific retention policies or need to decrease the storage used by your controller database.
 Click **Management Jobs** from the left navigation bar.

 |management jobs|